jameswu98/potatobot-1/README.md

   the x speed (*vX*), the yaw rate/z axis rotation rate (*vZ*) and the throttle. vX and vZ all must be between +/-1, while the throttle should be between 0 and 1
+  * You are going to want to add up the X speed and the Z rotation in a specific way for each wheel in order to produce the desired speed for each wheel.
+  * Once you have added them up, they will sometimes be outside the +/- 1 bounds, so you are going to need to re-scale them so that they are between +/- 1
+  * The final step is to actually set the speed on each of the motors, find out how to do this yourself using the API docs above...
+* Once you have created the Drive() method, you will need to put it into the Potatobot.cpp and Potatobot.h files in order to make it accessable to commands.

 ### Create a DriveFromJoystick Command
 * This command should read the current joystick position from the OI, and send appropriate